 Skip to content

-The Importance of Penetration Testing for On-Prem/Cloud Environments
+The Importance of Cloud Penetration Testing

 You may have moved data to the cloud.
 But that doesn’t mean your responsibilities for securing it are gone.
+Cloud penetration testing is an essential part of cloud security.

 Eager to embrace the cloud’s efficiency, organizations often solely rely on their cloud-service providers to secure data.